 Let’s look at some techniques for becoming a thought leader and improving your sales outcomes.

-Conduct your own, independent research and publish the results via your blog or email list.
-Having this research in an easy-to-read format is a fantastic way to show your prospects (and competitors) who’s being proactive within the industry.
+Conduct your own independent research and publish the results via your blog or email list.
+Having this research in an easy-to-read format is a fantastic way to show your prospects (and competitors) who are being proactive within the industry.

 Case studies don’t have to cost thousands of dollars.
 Depending on what you’re inspecting, you can get much of the analysis and data from your own business or customers.

 Make your own case study using these tips.

 Show your knowledge with an active, useful blog.

 Not only will a keyword-rich blog help in terms of your searchability on Google, but it will also demonstrate that you have a deep level of insight into your chosen field.

 Blog posts don’t have to be as in-depth as case studies.
 Trendy topics, breaking news, or simple tips that can be written in 1-2 hours are perfect.
 Not only does having a blog look good to prospects (and can help them find you), you can use posts as resources; when a client has a question, “hey!
 We’ve got an answer–in the form of a post.”